 For more healthy muffin recipes, be sure to check out these Banana Protein Muffins and Kodiak Cakes Blueberry Muffins!

-Why We Love These Baked Oatmeal Cups
+Why We Love This Oatmeal Muffin Recipe

 - Oat flour: Helps make these muffins more “muffin-like.”
 You can purchase pre-made oat flour at the store or blend up oats in the blender until a flour-like consistency is achieved.